prideout/book-webgl/README.md

 # server

-- Doesn't work at the prideout.net or nodejitsu.com domains.
-- Use a "view" for the buddha route to enable caching
 - 1280 aspect ratio and retina friendliness
 - transfer Buddha to the master branch under /recipes
 - write Python script the does a 'git checkout' for particular files from master?